IRS Externship Scholarship

 This scholarship may be used to offset tuition or to serve as a $5,000 stipend to defray travel, lodging, and living expenses.

-Degree candidates interested in the externship and associated scholarship should submit their cover letter, resume, a writing sample, and an essay highlighting their contributions to the law school or Center to Prof. Kennedy six weeks before to the semester of the externship.
+Degree candidates interested in the externship and associated scholarship should submit their cover letter, resume, a writing sample, and an essay highlighting their contributions to the law school or Center to Professor Kennedy six weeks before to the semester of the externship.
 There is no formal application.

 Each summer, a graduate employee benefits student, or a graduate tax law student pursuing a concentration in employee benefits, is selected by the Center to extern in the Office of Benefits Tax Counsel at the U.S. Department of Treasury Office of Tax Policy.
 That student will receive $5,000 in scholarship awards from the William F. Sweetnam, Jr. Scholarship Fund to cover some of the travel, lodging and living expenses as the student travels to Washington DC for the summer.
-Public recognition is made at a major Center event being hosted that spring, usually the annual John Marshall Employee Benefits Symposium.
+Public recognition is made at a major Center event being hosted that spring, usually the annual Employee Benefits Symposium.

 Mr. Sweetnam was the Benefits Tax Counsel for the U.S. Department of the Treasury.
 He created this externship, and decided to personally fund the travel expenses, after he left that position.
 Mr. Sweetnam has served on the Employee Benefits Advisory Board.

-Students interested in the externship and associated scholarship should submit their cover letter, resume, a writing sample, and an essay highlighting their contributions to the law school or Center to Prof. Kennedy by February 1.
+Students interested in the externship and associated scholarship should submit their cover letter, resume, a writing sample, and an essay highlighting their contributions to the law school or Center to Professor Kennedy by February 1.
 There is no formal application.